Blendify/blender-manual/blender_docs/manual/modeling/modifiers/simulate/ocean.rst

 .. figure:: /images/Ocean_foam_layer_name.jpg
    :width: 240px

-   Using foam vertex colors with a named data layer
+   Using foam vertex colors with a named data layer.

 By default, the simulator only generates displacement data,